kyle-goodwin/kicad-metricConnectors/README.md

-# KiCAD-MetricConnectors
+# kicad-metricConnectors
-Libraries of automation M connectors for KiCAD
+Libraries of automation M connectors for KiCad